 We can use them positively or negatively, but must be careful because using them negatively can drag us down.

-This can determine many things about the path our lives will take, and how well or poorly we end up.
+How we use our driving forces determines many things about the path our lives will take, about how well (or unwell) we end up.

 Below are some powerful driving forces that impact our daily lives.

 Most of these are relatively easy to identify in our lives, while others we may use only subconsciously most of the time.

 Tell us which driving forces you relate to most in the comment section!

 We are initially driven by forces of needs beginning in infancy.